What is a Pharmacist?

 - English Composition

-Students can use the American Association of Colleges of Pharmacy’s Pharmacy School Locator to look at specific prerequisite courses for different schools
+Students can use the American Association of Colleges of Pharmacy’s Pharmacy School Locator to look at specific prerequisite courses for different schools.
+It should be noted that some Pharmacy schools accept AP credits, and some do not for specific prerequisite coursework.
+Students should always check with specific schools to ensure they meet the requirements.

 What other necessary experience do I need to become a Pharmacist?